Sports-Specific Rules

 • Teams that forfeit out of a sport will not receive IM Cup points and will have 50 points deducted from their point total.

-• The Office of Intramurals reserves the right not to allow teams that continue to forfeit out of leagues to register for additional leagues unless approved by the Intramural Coordinator.
+• The Office of Intramurals reserves the right not to allow teams that continue to forfeit out of leagues to register for additional leagues unless approved by the Assistant Director of Intramural Sports.

 Postponements and Rescheduling

 Postponements due to weather/field conditions will be decided by the Office of Campus Recreation.
-Information pertaining to weather related postponements will be available by calling the Intramural Coordinator at 978-934-2343.
+Information pertaining to weather related postponements will be available by calling the Assistant Director of Intramural Sports at 978-934-2343.
 When possible, postponed games will be rescheduled.
 Rescheduling contests for other reasons is rarely possible and consent is required from the Office of Campus Recreation and all teams involved.

 Sportsmanship